GravityKit/GravityView/readme.txt

 == Changelog ==

-= 2.18.4 [unreleased] =
+= 2.18.4 on August 24, 2023 =

-* Added: A "Direct Access" summary in the Publish box in the View editor that makes it easy to see and modify whether a View is accessible directly
+* Added: A "Direct Access" summary in the Publish box in the View editor, making it easy to see and modify whether a View is directly accessible
+* Improved: Introduced a gear icon to the editor tabs that brings you directly to the Settings metabox
-* Improved: Views will now remember the Settings tab you are on after you save a View
+* Improved: After saving, Views now remember the last active tab in the Settings metabox
 * Updated: The video on the Getting Started page
-* Fixed: Resolved a fatal error that occurred under certain circumstances due to passing the wrong parameter type to a WordPress function
+* Fixed: Addressed a fatal error caused by providing an incorrect parameter type to a WordPress function

 = 2.18.3 on July 20, 2023 =